Peill + Putzler Green-Yellow Pendant Lamp

 Designer: To be appraised.

-Other versions: Made in many forms, colours and sizes.
+Other versions: This Peill + Putzler green-yellow pendant lamp was made in many colours and sizes.

 Peill + Putzler